TypeFox/monaco-languageclient/docs/installation.md

 ## Version Compatibility

-Monaco Language Client versions align with specific Monaco Editor and VSCode versions.
-See our [version compatibility table](versions-and-history.md#monaco-editor--codingamemonaco-vscode-api-compatibility-table) for details.
+Keep in mind that monaco-languageclient versions align with specific Monaco Editor and VSCode versions.
+See our [version compatibility table](versions-and-history.md#monaco-editor--codingamemonaco-vscode-api-compatibility-table) to determine which versions can be used together.
+When in doubt, double check your `package.json` dependencies to ensure compatibility.

 ## Common Issues